0leks/KPaint/README.md

 	- Extract mode will extract a section of all currently visible layers into a new layer

 - Added toggleable dark mode
+- Added toggleable Right Mouse Button drawing mode

 ## Changed Features
 - There is now only a main brush color that can be used with left mouse.
 Pressing shift swaps the main color with the alternate color.
+Enabling the "Right Mouse Button drawing mode" gets around this
 - CTRL+C now copies composed image of all the layers.
 To copy a single layer, use the right click menu or hide all other layers.